AshrafAllie/Chinese_Checkers/README.md

 Chinese_Checkers
 ================

-I created a working prototype of a variant of the Chinese Checkers board game.
+Created a working prototype of a variant of the Chinese Checkers board game.
 A command driven program written in C that runs in the Terminal.

 The goal is to get 1 bead in the centre of the board.
 To eliminate a bead use an